High Wycombe town centre masterplan

 - Those travelling from the east are advised to use Eden Centre via the Flyover, Easton Street and Railway Place car parks.

 - High Wycombe Town Centre parking map.
 Please be aware that parking charges and travel ticket prices provided in the map are subject to change at any time by the respective parking authority and/or service providers and not the responsibility of the HWTCMP project team

 Please note there are also Wycombe District Council car parking changes in High Wycombe from February 2017.
 For more information see Parking is changing.

 Baker Street and George Street car parks are now closed due to development.
 You can view the plans and proposals for the sites below.

 There are 8 new and improved disabled bays near the pedestrian entrance to the Eden Shopping Centre.
 There is also a taxi bay and 3 Shop Mobility bays for Shop Mobility Permit Holders only on Desborough Road.

 Planned reduction to Suffield Road parking

-Please be aware that from October 2017 Buckinghamshire County Council reduced the existing on-street car parking on Suffield Road between Rutland Street and Loakes Road.
+From October 2017 the existing on-street car parking on Suffield Road between Rutland Street and Loakes Road has been reduced.
 This marked the beginning of the planned changes to the parking arrangements in the area.
 Any non-authorised vehicles that park within the removed bays are liable to receive a parking Penalty Charge Notice (PCN).